dnsimple/dnsimple-support/content/articles/dnsimple-and-handshake.markdown

 ---
 title: DNSimple and Handshake (HNS)
-excerpt: Learn more about how to use Handshake (HNS) domains with your DNSimple account.
+excerpt: How to use Handshake (HNS) domains with your DNSimple account.
 categories:
 - Domains
 ---